Migraine is a draining

 condition for its sufferers.
 It’s costly in terms of

 pain, money, and pharmacological use need.
-Drugs remain
+Drugs are still

 the “gold standard” of care.
 Patients often ask their